4 Signs of an Underwatered Palm Tree and How to Save It

 Leaf Checks

-To make sure that your palm is healthy, you should check its leaves regularly.
+To ensure your palm is healthy, you should check its leaves regularly.
 The first thing to look at is their color.

 If they have yellow or brown spots on them, then they are probably going to fall off soon.
 The next thing to look at is the edges of the leaves because they can tell you if the plant needs more water or not.

 If they are curling down, then it’s time to water your plant again.
-But if they are curling up, then your plant has gotten enough water and doesn’t need any more right now.
+But if they are curling up, your plant has gotten enough water and doesn’t need any more.